ut-amrl/codebotler/docs/index.md

 ---

 # Abstract
-Recent advancements in the capabilities of large language models (LLMs) have spurred interest in using them for generating robot task programs from natural language task descriptions.
-Early results indicate that LLMs are indeed capable of generating reasonable robot programs.
-However, such initial promise has been tempered by results showing that 1) LLMs frequently generate imprecise results that are not executable, and 2) large-scale testing and evaluation has been hindered by the lack of existing benchmarks.
-We contribute **CodeBotler** and **RoboEval** to address the two issues respectively.
-CodeBotler is an open-source tool to generate general-purpose service robot programs from natural language, and to deploy such programs on general-purpose autonomous mobile robots.
-The RoboEval benchmark consists of multiple service robot tasks with multiple prompts per task, multiple prompt variations per task, and temporal checks to test generated programs for correctness.
+Recent advancements in large language models (LLMs) have spurred interest in using them for generating robot programs from natural language, with promising initial results.
+We investigate the use of LLMs to generate programs for service mobile robots leveraging mobility, perception, and human interaction skills, and where accurate sequencing and ordering of actions is crucial for success.
+We contribute **CodeBotler**, an open-source tool to program service mobile robots from natural language, and **RoboEval**, a benchmark to evaluate the correctness and robustness of generated programs.
+CodeBotler performs program generation via few-shot prompting of LLMs with an embedded domain-specific language (eDSL) in Python, and leverages skill abstractions to deploy generated programs on any general-purpose mobile robot.
+RoboEval evaluates the correctness of generated programs by checking execution traces starting with multiple initial states, and checking whether the traces satisfy temporal logic properties that encode correctness for each task.
+RoboEval also includes multiple prompts per task to test for the robustness of program generation.

 # Overview